Robert Anton Wilson: The Cosmic Trigger series and other books

 Although Wilson often lampooned and criticized some New Age beliefs, bookstores specializing in New Age material often sell his books.
-Wilson, a well-known author in occult and Neo-Pagan circles, used Aleister Crowley as a main character in his 1981 novel Masks of the Illuminati, also included some elements of H. P. Lovecraft's work in his novels, and at times claimed to have perceived encounters with magical "entities" (when asked whether these entities seemed "real", he answered they seemed "real enough," although "not as real as the IRS" but "easier to get rid of", and later decided that his experiences may have emerged from "just my right brain hemisphere talking to my left").
+Wilson, a well-known author in occult and Neo-Pagan circles, used Aleister Crowley as a main character in his 1981 novel Masks of the Illuminati, also included some elements of H. P. Lovecraft's work in his novels, and at times claimed to have perceived encounters with magical "entities" (when asked whether these entities seemed "real", he answered they seemed "real enough", although "not as real as the IRS" but "easier to get rid of", and later decided that his experiences may have emerged from "just my right brain hemisphere talking to my left").
 He warned against beginners using occult practice, since to rush into such practices and the resulting "energies" they unleash could lead people to "go totally nuts".

 Wilson also criticized scientific types with overly rigid belief systems, equating them with religious fundamentalists in their fanaticism.
 In a 1988 interview, when asked about his newly published book The New Inquisition: Irrational Rationalism and the Citadel of Science, Wilson commented:

-I coined the term irrational rationalism because those people claim to be rationalists, but they're governed by such a heavy body of taboos.
-They're so fearful, and so hostile, and so narrow, and frightened, and uptight and dogmatic ...
-I wrote this book because I got tired satirizing fundamentalist Christianity ...
-I decided to satirize fundamentalist materialism for a change, because the two are equally comical ...
-The materialist fundamentalists are funnier than the Christian fundamentalists, because they think they're rational! ...
-They're never skeptical about anything except the things they have a prejudice against.
-None of them ever says anything skeptical about the AMA, or about anything in establishment science or any entrenched dogma.
-They're only skeptical about new ideas that frighten them.
-They're actually dogmatically committed to what they were taught when they were in college. ...